AdobeDocs/campaign-standard.en/help/administration/using/aep-about-data-connector.md

 * Out of the Box Mapping is only available for fields which are provided in Campaign Standard by default.
 For ingesting all custom fields and resources, each customer needs to define his own mapping.

-* The service will push profile data through the platform at regular intervals.​ The interval duration is 15 mn.
+* Adobe Experience Platform Data Connector will push profile data through the platform at regular intervals.​ The interval duration is 15 mn.
 This value is not modifiable.

     >[!NOTE]
     >